Bertoid1311/B7094/B704SourceReadMe.txt

 installer create the directory and put the config file there when prompted (but don't create the ..\config directory ahead of time, or you'll get an error message from the installer).
-Pick whatever components and file associations you want (I skip the CHM help files and the Qt* interfaces, and keep the checked file associations).
+Pick whatever components and file associations you want (I skip the CHM help files, the Qt* interfaces, and the SSL stuff) and keep the checked file associations).
 Do what you want with the Start Menu shortcut (I skip it).

 The first time you start the Lazarus IDE, it starts up with an empty (skeleton) project, including an empty "Form1", etc.  Click